 An assessment of Intersections within the area of influence was carried out as part of the TMAP.
-As described in Section 3.2 and highlighted in Table 4-2, intersections improvements were also proposed along with road link upgrades to ensure satisfactory performance of overall transport network in future years.
-The intersection upgrades were proposed to accommodate anticipated traffic with and without CUDP yield.
+As described in Section 3.2 and highlighted in Table 4-2, intersections improvements were also proposed along

-The intersection upgrades were proposed for following scenarios and are shown in Table 4-4 and illustrated in Figure 4-3 also.
+The intersection upgrades were proposed for following scenarios and are shown in Table 4-5 and illustrated in Figure 4-3 also.